PHACDataHub/data-mesh-ref-impl/usvdm/kafka_streams/README.md

 It is important to emphasize that knowing the identifier itself would not identify the actual vaccine lot or any other information about the administered dose.

-Each of the vaccines is produced in batches and lot information is assigned to them:
+Vaccine manufacturers, when producing vaccines in batches, assign lot information to them:

 | vid | unit_of_sale |  unit_of_use |
 |:---:|:------------:|:------------:|